-Fire and Emergency Evacation
+Fire and Emergency Evacuation

-Gender Neutral Restrooms
+Gender Inclusive Restrooms

-Parking For Persons With Disabilities
+Parking For Individuals With Disabilities

 The Texas State Bobcat Tram provides transportation to students living in the immediate San Marcos area and limited service to Austin.
 All the buses are lift-equipped to meet Federal ADA requirements.
 Students with disabilities who have questions or need special accommodations should contact the department of Auxiliary Services.